Mycophenolate mofetil (Oral route)

 Use sunscreen or sunblock lotions with a sun protection factor (SPF) of at least 15 on a regular basis when you are outdoors.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 a.m. and 3 p.m.
 Avoid sunlamps and tanning beds.

 Mycophenolate can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 Mycophenolate may cause pure red cell aplasia (PRCA).
 This is a very rare condition where the body no longer makes red blood cells and the patient has severe anemia.
-Check with your doctor right away if you have a fever and sore throat; pale skin; unusual bleeding or bruising; or unusual tiredness or weakness.
+Check with your doctor right away if you have a fever and sore throat, pale skin, unusual bleeding or bruising, or unusual tiredness or weakness.

 This medicine may increase your risk of developing a serious and rare brain infection called progressive multifocal leukoencephalopathy (PML).
 Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.

-While you are receiving mycophenolate, and after you stop, do not have any immunizations (vaccinations) without your doctor's approval.
+While you are using mycophenolate, and after you stop, do not have any immunizations (vaccinations) without your doctor's approval.
 Mycophenolate will lower your body's resistance and there is a chance you might get the infection the immunization is meant to prevent.